astronomer/astro-docs/enterprise/next/02_develop/02_customize-image.md

 2. To the first line of that file, add a "FROM" statement that specifies the Airflow Image you want to run on Astronomer and ends with `AS stage`.

-This setup assumes you're using a Debian-based image.
-For example, for Airflow 1.10.12 this would be:
+This setup assumes you're using a Debian-based Astronomer Certified image.
+With an Airflow 1.10.12 image, for example, this would be:

 ```
 FROM quay.io/astronomer/ap-airflow:1.10.12-buster AS stage1